Variety of People

 There’s a lot of misleading information out there about abortion.
 Some of it uses citations, but cherry pick, misconstrue, or twist the meaning.
 We aren’t doing that here.
 Below are the facts we relied on for this guide, where we got them, and links to see them for yourself.
 Check it out.

-1. Lake Research Partners: findings from a statewide phone survey of Indiana voters in 2020, commissioned by the ACLU of Indiana.
+1. Lake Research Partners: findings from a statewide phone survey of Indiana voters in 2023, commissioned by the ACLU of Indiana.
 These results reflected similar polling done in Indiana and at a national level.
-Midwest Gallup—51% of people in the Midwest agree abortion should be legal in all or most cases.
-National Gallup—80% of people across the country agree abortion should be legal in all or some circumstances.
+Ball State University Hoosier Survey—only 9.3% of Hoosiers think all abortion should be banned.

-2. Lake Research Partners: findings from a statewide phone survey of Indiana voters in 2020, commissioned by the ACLU of Indiana.
-These results reflected similar polling done in Indiana and at a national level.
-Ball State University Hoosier Survey—only 17% of Hoosiers think abortion should be banned.
+2. Lake Research Partners: findings from a statewide phone survey of Indiana voters in 2023, commissioned by the ACLU of Indiana.

 3. Guttmacher Institute: Abortion is a safe and common medical procedure.
 By age 20, 4.6% of women will have had an abortion, and 19% will have done so by age 30.